JAPAN 47 GO

 • Museum・Archive

-Encountering Craftsmanship Continuing from the Edo Period The Tsubame Metalworking Museum is an archive that tells the history of the metalworking industry in Tsubame, a manufacturing town.
-The museum also displays the works of metalworking artists and living national treasures who are still active today, as well as a valuable collection of kiseru (Japanese paper cellars) and 5,000 spoons from all over the world.
-At the hands-on workshop, visitors can pretend to be Tsubame craftsmen and casually experience metalworking, including “hammered hammering,” a rare metalworking experience in Japan, to create patterns with a hammer, and “cup making,” which involves molding a vessel.
+A museum that tells the history of the metalworking industry in Tsubame, a manufacturing town where visitors can encounter craftsmanship that has continued since the Edo period.
+The history of Tsubame's 400-year history of metalworking technology development since the Edo period is introduced through state-of-the-art videos.
+In addition to works by metalworking artists and living national treasures who are still active today, the exhibition also features a valuable collection of Kiseru(pipe)and 5,000 spoons from around the world.
+At the hands-on workshop, visitors can experience metalworking, which is rare in Japan, by becoming a Tsubame craftsman and casually making things, such as “hammering” to create patterns using a hammer and “making sake cups” to mold vessels.
 Visitors can create one-of-a-kind original goods by watching and touching the work.

 Transit